How making time for writing can actually be accomplished

 It comes down to making the time, making sure others understand that we are writing, and then sticking to the plan.
 Of course, I realize that’s easier said than done, so let’s dive into some tips.

-But, do keep in mind: You have to decide that writing is a priority or even these steps won’t work.
+But keep in mind that you have to actually make writing a priority, or these steps will not work.

 Blocking time